laurelherting/lmh-headspace/AWS/services.md

 * Compute based service, not serverless, it's a server!

 ### EC2 categories
-* On Demand
+* On-Demand
   * low-cost/flexible.
 Pay by hour, no up-front payment or long-term commitment
-  * Good for Short-term/spiky workloads that cannot be interrupted
+  * Good for Short-term / spiky workloads
+    * not interrupted
+    * No downtime
   * Good for test/dev environments
   * No downtime